ellismok/Matplotlib-Challenge/README.md

 ![Laboratory](Images/background-lab.jpg)

-In this study, 249 mice identified with SCC tumor growth were treated through a variety of drug regimens.
-Over the course of 45 days, tumor development was observed and measured.
-The purpose of this study was to compare the performance of Pymaceuticals' drug of interest, Capomulin, versus the other treatment regimens.
-You have been tasked by the executive team to generate all of the tables and figures needed for the technical report of the study.
+This case has a total of 249 mice identified with SCC tumor growth were treated through a variety of drug regimens.
+We will be analyzing which drug regimen is most effective.

 ## Final Results